 Can You Take Pre-Workout While Breastfeeding?

 A preworkout drink or supplement can give you more energy for your run—something many new moms need since they are most likely sleep deprived.
-However, many pre-workouts or energy drinks have ingredients that we don’t know are safe if you are breastfeeding.
+I was so very tired when breastfeeding my babies around the clock and trying to run but I was nervous about ingesting caffeine.

+Also, many pre-workouts or energy drinks have ingredients that we don’t know are safe if you are breastfeeding.
 I spoke with registered sports dietitian Megan Robinson (and a mother runner!) about what you can or can’t have in a preworkout drink if you are breastfeeding.

 Let’s get to it!